 Can we go on land to see the Captain Cook Monument up close?

-No. The coral reefs are so beautiful in Kealakekua Bay and in order to protect them, we don’t allow anyone onshore.
-You will use your boat as your beach for the day.
+No. The coral reefs are so beautiful in Kealakekua Bay and in order to protect them, the County of Hawaii doesn’t allow tour boat passengers onshore.

 Will I get seasick?